First Boer War

 The First Boer War (Eerste Vryheidsoorlog, lit.
-'First Freedom War'), was fought from 16 December 1880 until 23 March 1881 between the United Kingdom and Boers of the Transvaal (as the South African Republic was known while under British administration).
+'First Freedom War'), also known as the Transvaal War, was fought from 16 December 1880 until 23 March 1881 between the United Kingdom and Boers of the Transvaal (as the South African Republic was known while under British administration).
 The war resulted in a Boer victory and eventual independence of the South African Republic.
 The war is also known as the First Anglo–Boer War, the Transvaal War or the Transvaal Rebellion.

 Background

 In the 19th century, Britain at some times attempted to set up a single unified state in southern Africa, and at other times wanted to control less territory.
 The British Empire's expansion in South Africa was accelerated due to the desire to control trade routes between India via the Cape of Good Hope, the discovery of diamonds in Kimberley in 1867, and the race against other European powers to control as much of Africa as possible.

-The British annexation of the Transvaal in 1877 represented one of their biggest incursions into Southern Africa, but other expansions also occurred.
+The British annexation of the Transvaal in 1877 represented one of their biggest incursions into southern Africa, but other expansions also occurred.
 In 1868 the United Kingdom annexed Basutoland (modern Lesotho in the Drakensberg mountains, surrounded by the Cape Colony, the Orange Free State and Natal), following an appeal from Moshoeshoe, the leader of a mixed group of mostly Sotho-speaking refugees from the Difaqane who sought British protection from both the Boers and the Zulus.
 In the 1880s, the Tswana country became an object of dispute between the Germans to the west, the Boers to the east, and the British in the Cape Colony to the south.
 Although the Tswana country had at the time almost no economic value, the "Missionaries Road" passed through it toward territory farther north.
+(Note: The "Missionaries Road" stretched from Kuruman, through Shoshong, now in Botswana, to Bulawayo and Zimbabwe, and was used by Scottish missionaries in particular to access the interior of Africa.)
 After the Germans annexed Damaraland and Namaqualand (modern Namibia) in 1884, the British annexed Bechuanaland in two parts in 1885: the Bechuanaland Protectorate (modern Botswana) and British Bechuanaland (later part of the Cape Colony).

-Following the Battle of Blaauwberg (1806) Britain had formally acquired the Cape of Good Hope in South Africa from the Dutch in 1814 after the Napoleonic Wars.
+Following the Battle of Blaauwberg (1806), Britain had formally acquired the Cape of Good Hope in South Africa from the Dutch in 1814 after the Napoleonic Wars.
 Certain groups of Dutch-speaking settler farmers (Boers) resented British rule, even though British control brought some economic benefits.
 Successive waves of migrations of Boer farmers (known as Trekboers which literally means "travelling farmers"), probed first east along the coast away from the Cape toward Natal, and thereafter north toward the interior, eventually establishing the republics that came to be known as the Orange Free State and the Transvaal (literally "across/beyond the Vaal River").